BEdazheng/19_projects/lemin/README.md

 cat text_file &#124; ./lem-in.

-To see the visualisation you have to put the output in a file called 'solution' like:
+To see the visualisation you have to put the output in a file called 'solution' like that.
 Cat text_file &#124; ./lem-in > solution.
-And then run srcs/visu/visu.py in a python env.
+And then run.
+srcs/visu/visu.py

 ![](lemin.gif)